lucianpls/QB3/QB3.md

 Since QB3 is a block based encoding, the last block in a row or column may not be a full 4x4 block.
 Yet in practice this would be a serious limitation.
 QB3 solves this by shifting the begining of the last block in a row or column to the left or up, so that the last block is always a full 4x4 block.
-This means that the last block may duplicate some values from the previous block.
+On decoding This means that the last block may duplicate some values from the previous block.
 While this method results in sub-optimal compression, it is simple and fast.
 The worst case is when both the width and the height of the image is of the form 4*N+1, where N is an integer.
 In this case, the amount of redundant pixels expressed in percentage is
-`300 * (W + H) / WH` or `600 / S` for a square image.
-This is a reasonable tradeoff for the simplicity of the algorithm.
-For optimal results, the image should be a multiple of 4 in both dimensions, or padded externally to such a size.
-When the image is padded, duplicating the values in the last column and/or row is a good choice, it will affect the compression ratio less than padding with zero.
+`300 * (W + H) / (W*H)` or `600 / S` for a square image.
+While significant small images, this is a reasonable tradeoff for the simplicity of the algorithm.
+For optimal results, the image should be a multiple of 4 in both dimensions, or padded to such a size.
+When the image is padded, repeating the values of the last column and/or row is a good choice, it will affect the compression ratio less than padding with zero.

 ### QB3 Bitstream

 The QB3 bitstream is a concatenation of encoded groups, each encoded individually at a specific rung.
 In the case of multi band rasters, the band for a given group are concatenated before going to the next group.
 The rung of each group is encoded first, as the difference between the current and the previous rung for the same band.
 The rung values start with the maximum rung possible for a given datatype.
 For example byte data will have 7 as the starting rung.
 The rung delta is encoded using QB3 code, at the rung for the maximum value of the rung for a data type.
 For byte data this will be rung 2, for 16bit integer 3.
 As a further optimization, assuming the group rung does not change often, a single 0 bit is used to signify that the rung value for the current block is identical to the one before.
 The rung change switch will be:

  - 0, If the rung is the same as the one before
  - 1 + CodeSwitch, If the rung is different